prof-rossetti/nyu-info-2335-201905/exercises/rock-paper-scissors/README.md

 ### Processing User Inputs

-The application should prompt the user to input, or otherwise select, an option (i.e. "rock", "paper", or "scissors") via a command-line interface (CLI).
+The application should prompt the user to input, or otherwise select, an option (i.e. "rock", "paper", or "scissors") via command-line interface (CLI).

 ### Simulating Computer Selection